 Winter rains clear the air of most of our natural haze and unnatural smog, and that means your normally good views can turn into million-dollar vistas.
 The rains also refresh our native vegetation, turning the are a brilliant green (and activating those good-smelling compounds in our sage scrub, too).

-Lace up your waterproof boots and hike one of these five trails the day or two after the rain clears to see Los Angeles like you’ve never seen it before.
+Lace up your waterproof boots and hike one of these five trails after the rain clears to see Los Angeles like you’ve never seen it before.
+And remember to wait a day or two (depending on where you’re heading) to let the trails dry out so you don’t cause trail damage!

 It’s hard to find a bad time of year to hike Sandstone Peak, but if you’ve got time for just one trail after a rainstorm – head to this one.
 On the trail, you’ll see unbelievable views of the San Fernando Valley, stretching from the San Gabriels all the way north to the Santa Susana and Sierra Madre ranges.
 And on top of all that, you’ll also get crystal clear views of the Pacific Ocean and might even be able to spot the Channel Islands.

 Note: This area was badly damaged in the Woolsey Fire, and was closed for several months.
 The route is open and the plants are happily recovering, though!

 KENNETH HAHN STATE PARK